 πE-4, LL ARC

-There are TWO π more days to catch this round of our fall Open Call series, featuring:
+There are TWO π more days to catch the last round of our fall Open Call series, featuring:

 π Open 10AM - 5PM today and tomorrow